 Mandour & Associates‚ APC is a trademark litigation law firm.
 We handle trademark litigation and trademark infringement matters.
 We can also assist with trademark registration.
 If you would like a consultation with a trademark attorney, please contact us.

-At times‚ despite even the best efforts on both sides to resolve a trademark infringement informally‚ the filing of a lawsuit becomes necessary.
+At times‚ despite even the best efforts on both sides to resolve a trademark infringement informally such as with a trademark cease and desist letter‚ the filing of a lawsuit becomes necessary.
 In these instances‚ we are aggressive trial attorneys and litigation lawyers.

 Elements of a Trademark Infringement Case